Frequently asked

 Where is the config file located?

-On macOS and Linux it is at ~/.config/gno/config.yaml.
-On Windows it is at %APPDATA%\gno\config.yaml.
-Run gno doctor to see your exact path.
+On macOS and Linux the default is `~/.config/gno/config/index.yml`.
+On Windows it lives under `%APPDATA%\gno\config\index.yml`.
+Run `gno doctor` to see the exact resolved paths for your machine.

 How do I add multiple document folders?

-Use gno serve when you want the browser dashboard, REST API, or desktop shell integration.
-Use gno daemon when you only want headless continuous indexing.
-In v0.30 avoid running both against the same index at the same time.
+Use `gno serve` when you want the browser dashboard, REST API, or desktop shell integration.
+Use `gno daemon` when you only want headless continuous indexing.
+Both share the same `--detach` / `--status` / `--stop` lifecycle flags, so the choice is about UI vs headless — not about backgrounding.
+Avoid running both against the same index at the same time.

 Can I exclude certain files or folders?

-Yes, add them to the exclude array in your collection config, for example exclude node_modules, .git, and temporary files.
-You can also use the –exclude flag at query time to skip specific documents from results.
+Yes — add them to the `exclude` array in your collection config (for example `node_modules`, `.git`, temporary files).
+You can also use `--exclude` at query time to skip specific documents from results.

 AI & Models